khanyusraa/COMP702-Project/README.md

 # COMP702-Project

 A Coin Classification research project done on old and new post-democracy South African coins.
-The CoinClassifier Folder consists of the code done in AndroidStudio to create a deployable apk file.
 The coin_dataset was augmented via the augment.py script in legacy_code folder.
 The CoinClassifier Folder consists of the code done in AndroidStudio to create a deployable apk file.

 Running Instructions: